History of LaMelo Ball in Timeline

 LaMelo Ball

 LaMelo Ball is an American professional basketball player currently playing for the Charlotte Hornets in the NBA.
 Drafted third overall in 2020, he quickly made an impact, earning the NBA Rookie of the Year award in 2021.
-His success continued as he was named an NBA All-Star in 2022, solidifying his position as one of the league's promising young talents.
+His success continued with an NBA All-Star selection in 2022, solidifying his status as a prominent player in the league.

 August 22, 2001: LaMelo Ball's Birth